Dezhou Shandong, China Travel Guide

 Waste sorting and recycling are promoted in Mandarin cities, including Dezhou.
 Designated bins for different waste types are increasingly common.

-Northern China, including Shandong, experiences water scarcity.
+Northern China, including Shandong, experiences shortage of water.
 Water conservation is a specific concern in this part of the nation.
-Consume water mindfully.
+Use water mindfully.

 Travelers compensate for flight emissions via international carbon offset programs.
 These programs invest in projects reducing greenhouse gas emissions.